ibm-cloud-docs/cis/faq.md

 {: faq}

 The hostname in a Kubernetes ingress must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
 Using `_` in the load balancer name, though permitted, can cause an ingress error in Kubernetes clusters.
 We recommend that you not use `-` in the load balancer name to avoid issues with Kubernetes clusters.

+## I got a 502 error attempting to save an Edge Functions Action, what do I do?
+{: faq}

+Contact [IBM support](/docs/infrastructure/cis/getting-help.html) and provide the script that you were attempting to save.